tobiasCreator/tobias-bot/README.md

 1. Auto healing
 2. Alarms - Player on screen, disconnected
 3. Stop the BOT when player on screen
-4. Gamemaster (GM) or players auto answer and stop the BOT.
+4. Gamemaster (GM) answer and stop the BOT.
 5. Auto Answer players (randomly words players on screen or PM).

 ### FAQ